art-in/codemap/loc/README.md

 ---

-Recursively reads code files in specified folder, counts lines in them, and generates LOC-profile.
+Recursively reads code files in target directory, counts lines in them, and generates LOC-profile.

-Code files are detected by whitelist of code file extensions.
+Code files are detected by whitelist of file extensions.
 See [code_file_extensions.h](./src/code_file_extensions.h)

-LOC-profile is a json tree structure, which reflects file system tree of target folder, where each node represents:
+LOC-profile is a json tree structure, that reflects file system tree of target
+directory:

+- leaf nodes represent files, with LOC count in them
-- either directory with a sum of LOC counts of all child directories and files inside
+- non-leaf nodes represent directories, with sum of LOC for each files inside
-- or LOC count for particular file

 ---